vaikunth-coder27/avsd_gilbert_cell/README.md

 - The eSim Software is available for Windows 7, 8 and 10 and Ubuntu 16.04 LTS and above

-- The Magic Design Tool is available for Ubuntu
+- The magic Design Tool is available for Ubuntu
-- Ngspice is auto-installed when eSim is installed,for higher version do refer [Ngspice installation](#ng) section
+- ngspice is auto-installed when eSim is installed,for higher version do refer [ngspice installation](#ng) section

 - The Pre-requisites for installing the following in Ubuntu are
     ```